Axiomatic Characterizations of Draft Rules: Unacceptable objects

 \begin{property} An allocation rule $\varphi$ is \emph{individually rational (IR)} if, for any problem $\left(\succeq,X\right)$, $\varphi\left(\succeq,X\right)$ is individually rational at $\left(\succeq,X\right)$. \end{property}

-The remaining properties are adapted from the properties defined in Section~\ref{Properties}.
-An allocation rule weakly respects priority $\pi$ if the assigned bundle of each agent contains more objects that she finds acceptable than the bundle of any agent with lower priority according to $\pi$.
+The size-based properties wRP and wEF1, as well as NW, must be adapted to account for acceptability.
+An allocation rule weakly respects priority $\pi$ if the assigned bundle of each agent contains no fewer objects that she finds acceptable than the bundle of any agent with lower priority according to~$\pi$.

-\begin{rproperty}{prop:WRP} An allocation rule $\varphi$ is \emph{weakly respectful of the priority $\pi$ (WRP\textsuperscript{*}-$\pi$)} if, for any problem $\left(\succeq,X\right)$ and any agent $i\in N$,
+\begin{rproperty}{prop:WRP} An allocation rule $\varphi$ is \emph{weakly respectful of the priority $\pi$ (wRP\textsuperscript{*}-$\pi$)} if, for any problem $\left(\succeq,X\right)$ and any agent $i\in N$,

-An allocation rule $\varphi$ is \emph{weakly respectful of a priority (WRP\textsuperscript{*})} if there exists a priority $\pi$ such that $\varphi$ satisfies WRP\textsuperscript{*}-$\pi$. \end{rproperty}
+An allocation rule $\varphi$ is \emph{weakly respectful of a priority (wRP\textsuperscript{*})} if there exists a priority $\pi$ such that $\varphi$ satisfies wRP\textsuperscript{*}-$\pi$. \end{rproperty}